 During this project we interviewed 35 people who were involved in the initial planning and early development of Milton Keynes.
 These interviews have been made into a feature length documentary film, Make No Little Plans.

 We then interviewed a further 50+ people who have made Milton Keynes their home.
 They were invited to share their hopes and experiences of living in the city, spanning the past fifty years.
-These interviews have been made into a series of short digital stories and show a vibrant portrait of a place of diverse experiences and cultures.
+These interviews have been made into a series of shortdigital storiesand show a vibrant portrait of a place of diverse experiences and cultures.
+You can read more in The People’s Stories book, which combines personal stories with gems from our photographic collection to tell the story of Milton Keynes in the words of its people.

 Living Archive MK teamed up with MK Youth Faculty to involve young people from our diverse cultural communities, enabling them to recount their own experiences of journeying to, and living in, Milton Keynes.